conery/dexter/docs/tut_review.md

 The table below shows the complete list of unpaired transactions.
 We leave it as an exercise for you to continue using the loop in the `review` command to update the remaining transactions.

-If you want to take a shortcut, the database in the file named `apr.2024.docs` (available on the GitHub repo) has these transaction filled in already.
+If you want to take a shortcut, the database in the file named `apr.dox` (available on the GitHub repo) has these transaction filled in already.

 | date   | amount | original            | desc                 | account    | extra   |
 | ------ | ------ | ------------------- | -------------------- | ---------- | ------- |